 If you wear heavy eye makeup and don’t thoroughly wash them off before you go to sleep, you are more susceptible to having mites.
 They are also more common with age.
 If you have oily skin, you will be more prone to having mites, and if you go to bed with your eye makeup on, you are playing with fire, so to speak.
 In fact, according to Dr. Oz, 50% of Americans have eyelash mites from sleeping with their eye makeup on!

 So what can you do about these little guys (and gals)?
-Washing your eyelashes twice a day using baby shampoo or tea tree oil shampoo can help.
-If you use tea tree oil, dilute it with oil (walnut oil, etc.) in a 50% to 50% ratio.
-You can put this mixture on your eyelids and eyelash roots for 10 minutes, twice a day.
-Just don't get it into your eyes.
-You can also buy eyelid pads to clean your eyelids.
-You will also want to wash your face twice a day to keep mites off your face.
+Washing your eyelashes twice a day can help.
+You will want to wash your lashes daily to keep mites off your face.
 Be sure to wash your bed linens and pillow cases frequently.

 Since mascara is a breeding ground for bacteria, throw away your old eye makeup, especially your mascara, and buy a new one.
+(Remember not to wear mascara on your eyelash extensions though, just on the lower lashes!
 And never share eye makeup!
 For the most part, we live in a symbiotic relationship with these critters, so don't be afraid of them, unless you are having extreme reactions from their presence.

 We hope this information helps you keep your eyelashes and eyes healthy by taking good care of your skin and lashes!
 Click here

 to find out more about our products and training classes.
 We can also be reached at firstname.lastname@example.org.